 Mixed-used, "street-oriented" buildings line Alameda Avenue.
 This segment's buildings and street network provide a framework for walkability and traditional neighborhood design.

-Two Brio stations located 1/2 mile apart with the entire segment within a 5-minute walk of a rapid transit station.
+Two Brio stations located 1/2 mile apart with the entire segment within a 5-minute as a historic or conservation district.